The Funeral (Brooklyn Nine-Nine): Critical reviews

-"The Funeral" received generally positive reviews from critics.
+"The Funeral" received positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode an "A−" grade and wrote, "Of the two episodes that Brooklyn Nine-Nine has provided for season three so far, the show is doing quite a good job of working with the amount of change that is happening in its world, and that's an excellent sign.
 It's great to be surprised by a show's choices, and that's exactly what Brooklyn Nine-Nine is doing this season."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "With so much going on in the A- and B-plots, the C-plot about Boyle's attempt to go all the way with his ongoing funeral hookup definitely suffered from being cut for time."

 Alan Sepinwall of HitFix wrote, "Fortunately, there was a lot of funny stuff happening around the spectacle of the show's two most sensible characters drinking too much after a very bad day."
 Andy Crump of Paste gave the episode an 8.0 rating and wrote, "The one problem with 'The Funeral' emphasizing Boyle's sadsack melancholy is that Gina and Rosa wind up caught in his gravitational pull and find little to do but react to his uncharacteristic display of debauchery."